RenderKit/ospray/README.md

 OSPRay
 ======

-This is release v2.3.0 (devel) of Intel® OSPRay.
+This is release v2.3.0 of Intel® OSPRay.
 For changes and new features see the [changelog](CHANGELOG.md).
 Visit http://www.ospray.org for more information.

 OSPRay Overview
 ===============